 As the water is being heated up for black tea, Martin and I are conducted into a small room with a wooden floor, table and two couches.
 A simple wooden shelf running the length of a wall houses a collection of bowls, plates and mugs, while a dusty and faded paper flower display in a vase on the table attempts to add a splash of colour.
 A cream coloured dog with a matted coat strolls in the door, sniffs the couch nearest it and duly urinates over the leg and fabric covering before we shoo it out loudly.
 My stomach churns!
 The hygiene in these tea shops leaves much to be desired!

 After being refreshed with black tea and sweet coconut biscuits, we press on towards Kalipokhri where we will stop for lunch.
 The road is cut into the hillside above deeply incised valleys densely forested with oak, magnoila and rhododendron and we cross several crystal clear mountain streams tumbling down noisily from on high.
 The road here appears to be less well-used, more overgrown with weeds and vegetation, and we encounter many colourful flowers and raspberry canes garlanded with small, sweet juicy berries.
 After just over an hour we spot the stupa of a small shrine on a knoll above a lily-covered pool of brackish water across which are strung lines of coloured prayer flags.
 Light raindrops trace concentric circles across the mirror-flat surface of the pool, blurring the reflection of the flags above.
 Kalipokhri means ‘black water area’ and is named after this pool, and we soon arrive at a collection of algae-stained cement and galvanised iron buildings, a few of which appear to be trekkers’ lodges, flaunting their misery across a muddy road foetid with animal ordure.
-A few straggly chickens foraging in the grass at the base of the buildings and the cloud billowing across the road lends the place a melancholy dreariness.
+Several straggly chickens foraging in the grass at the base of the buildings and the cloud billowing across the road lends the place a melancholy dreariness.

 Sherpa kitchen in Kalipokhri on the border between India and NepalWood burning oven in the kitchen of a Sherpa tea shop in Kalipokhri where we had soya bean and cabbage momo